 1. An Intimate Wedding venue

 To seat hundreds of wedding guests, you’ll need a large venue and that can stretch the budget meaning you may opt for a ginormous hall that resembles a basketball court draped with curtains.
-Whilst it ‘does the job’ it won’t be a magical setting for your Sikh matrimony.
-Typically, smaller intimate wedding venues are more plentiful and tend to have more character, providing you with a ‘magical’ cost-effective wedding venue.
-Have a quick Google search, you’ll be amazed – we attended a wedding in 2019 at The West Mill in Derbyshire (pictured above) and it proved to be an amazing setting!
+Whilst it ‘does the job’ it won’t be a magical setting for your Sikh matrimony, typically, smaller intimate wedding venues are more plentiful and tend to have more character.
+Have a quick Google search, you’ll be amazed – we attended a wedding in 2019 at The West Mill in Derbyshire (pictured above) and it proved to be an amazing ‘magical’ setting.

 2. Personal and intimate atmosphere

-Looking back at my own wedding video recently I found myself asking repeatedly, “who’s that stuffing all of the gulab jamuns in his/her mouth/pocket or bag!?”.
-Furthermore, we didn’t get to spend much time with close friends and family, instead we had a host of people wishing us all the best in married life – which is great, but we’d rather have spent more quality time with those that were closest.
-By having fewer guests also means that you can share more special moments with the one that you are marrying.
+Looking back at my own wedding video recently I found myself asking repeatedly, “who’s that stuffing all of the gulab jamuns in his/her mouth/pocket or bag!?” and furthermore, we didn’t get to spend much time with close friends and family.
+Instead we had a host of people wishing us all the best in married life – which is great, but we’d rather have spent more quality time with those that were closest and by having fewer guests also means that you can share more special moments with the one that you are marrying.